 If customers are not informed about prices prior to placing an order, they may have the right to refuse to accept and pay for drinks - for example, if the price charged is excessively more than the customer would reasonably expect to have to pay.

-Names used to describe drinks on price lists, menus, etc should be accurate.
-For example, particular brand names such as 'Bacardi' and 'Coke' should not be used when other brands of white rum and cola are actually served.
+Names used to describe drinks on price lists, menus, etc must be accurate.
+For example, particular brand names such as 'Bacardi' and 'Coke' must not be used when other brands of white rum and cola are actually served.

 Advertising signs attached to beer pumps and SMI stands must accurately indicate the brand of drink being dispensed and need to be checked regularly, particularly where guest beers, drink brands, etc have been changed.

-Do not use particular brand names in menus or on price lists etc if you do not always stock specific brands of drinks.
+Do not use particular brand names on price lists, menus, etc if you do not always stock specific brands of drinks.
 If all brands of a particular type and quality of drink are sold at the same price, use generic descriptions such as 'white rum', 'whisky', 'vodka', etc.